 Robert was eleven months younger than Margaret, who had been living in Winnipeg and working for Eaton's since she was 16 (almost 12 years).
 When they first met, Margaret had been engaged for seven years to a man named "Tommy."
 (I did hear his last name, but I've forgotten it).
 Tommy's wife was Catholic and although they were separated, she refused to give him a divorce.

 A few weeks after Margaret met Robert, she broke off her engagement to Tommy.

 Was it love at first sight?
 Did Robert look like a prince?
 Did Margaret look like a princess?
 No idea.
 Maybe in the Depression, they did.

 Robert and Margaret had a few things in common.

-- Both came from working class families who had immigrated from the British Isles.
+- Both came from working class families who had emigrated from the British Isles.

 - Both had fathers who lived great distances from their extended families.

 - Neither they nor their parents had finished high school.

 - Both liked to dress as well as they could afford to.

 But they also had a lot of differences!

-- Margaret was the eldest of seven while Robert was the second youngest of 12.
+- Margaret was the eldest of seven while Robert was the second youngest of twelve.

 - Margaret's small family had moved a number of times as her dad tried to find better work, and they rarely saw their relatives.
 Robert had lived in one area all his life, with many family members on his mother's side as well as older brothers and sisters.
 In fact, some of his best friends were his nephews.

-- Margaret left home at 16 to live in Winnipeg and get a job as a sales clerk.
+- Margaret left home at sixteen to live in Winnipeg and get a job as a sales clerk.
 Robert had worked on his family's farm and then in his mother's restaurant.
 Now he working as a butcher, but he was still living with his mother, sister, and brother-in-law.